sfeng77/blog/content/post/2017-04-16-buildsite.md

 The most common mistake I've been making is
 * Not building the site after a local preview;
 * Not setting the `baseurl` properly.
 So check those if your pages are not behaving.
+Sometimes it'll take a while before the changes are reflected on github pages.

-## Some more Reference
+## Some more reference
 This is where I learned to get github pages working: http://applyr.blogspot.com/2017/01/blogging-about-r-from-r-studio.html